SRMID4CS/stylegan2-pytorch/ROADMAP.md

 2. Record **open issues / blockers** and any resolved "open decisions".
 3. List **next-session first tasks** (3–5, ordered).
 4. Update `USAGE.md` if commands/flags changed; `README_AUDIO.md` only if
-   goals/defaults changed. `GAN_TRAINING_SPEC.md` changes only by explicit decision.
+   goals/defaults changed.
+The `docs/` specs change only by explicit decision — and if a locked value moves, update the "contract at a glance" summary in `README_AUDIO.md` in the same commit so the two can't drift.